-- Ascertained adequate amounts of sanitation in workplace.
+- Ascertained adequate amounts of sanitation in the workplace.

 - Delivered patient documents, information, and files to other departments.

-- My job was to alway keep the patients happy and help them with whatever they needed.
+- My job was to always keep the patients happy and help them with whatever they needed.

 - I am good at building impactful relationships with patients which in turn gives great reviews for the Hospital.

 - Actively recruited college students to work at an annual fund-raiser; raised over $7,000 for various charities during one event.

 - Volunteered at homeless shelters for several hours every week; raised money for families affected by fire and flood with his church.